ohbm/osr2021/submit.md

   **Panel discussions** will be 30 minute live discussions among a small group of panel members, mediated by a host.
 The discussions will cover more advanced topics related to open-science or EDI (Equality, Diversity and Inclusion) issues.
 You are choosing from panel topics that have already been established (see [OSR formats](/formats.md){:target="_blank"} for more information).
 </p>
 <p align="justify">
-**If you are proposing a panel, please include information about:** What panel topic you want to partake in?
+**If you plan to participate in a panel, please include information about:** What panel topic you want to partake in?
 What specific theme do you want to present during the Panel discussion?

-Do you want to moderate?
-Do you have other panel members that have agreed to do this with you?
+  Please also let us know whether you would like to be a panelist or a moderator.
+Moderators will be asked to introduce the panel topic and prepare 2 questions which will be posed to each of the 4 panel speakers (2 rounds of questions for each speaker).
 </p>
 <p align="justify">
 The timeslots for **Emergent sessions** will have a "first come, first served" basis and can be boocked via [email](ohbmopenscience@gmail.com) only during the OSR in June.